 - If using a keyboard, type a value when the dimension label is highlighted.

-- If necessary, adjust the Extrude type using the badge in the design space.
+If necessary, adjust the Extrude type using the badge next to the dimension label.

 Note: For more information, see Understanding default Extrude types.

-- If necessary, define a draft angle using the following techniques.
+If necessary, define a draft angle using the following methods.